Guide to Using OmniView

 2.3.1.
 Reading Variables with OmniView

-After you enter the name of the Named Variable and activate the OK button, OmniView displays a window with the Named Variable's type and value displayed as shown in Figure 2.9.
+After you enter the name of the Named Variable and activate the OK button, OmniView displays a window with the Named Variable's type and value displayed as shown in Figure 2.9, “Results of Named Variable Read”.

 If you are not sure which Named Variables reside on a selected VMD, press and hold MB1 on the Variables menu choice and select the 'Variables on VMD' choice, or click on the 'List of Named Variable on VMD' side-bar option.